 • Ghee

-• Glycerin (Can be vegan or animal-derived.)
+• Glycerin (can be vegan or animal-derived.)

 • Honey